shardulbee/zchunk/plan.md

 - [x] compute an overall hash
   - this is the merkle root.
 Building the merkle tree takes around ~8ms for the 2GB file
 - [x] make single thread more streamlined
-- My original conclusion that the xeon server was more performant because of better processor speed was wrong. with the recent changes to the implementation, I now get closer to the napkin math numbers even on my personal laptop, and it turns out that it is more performant on my local machine (single threaded and multithreaded) than the xeon machine.
+- My original conclusion that the xeon server was more performant because of better processor speed was wrong. with the recent changes to the implementation (removing allocations in a loop), I now get closer to the napkin math numbers even on my personal laptop, and it turns out that it is more performant on my local machine (single threaded and multithreaded) than the xeon machine.
 Asking claude, M3 max is stronker than E-2388G xeon processor.
 - [x] special case single-threaded to just use a loop instead of threadpool
   - avoid the overhead. currently we open a fd every time we read a chunk which is unnecessary and also we don't read the data sequentially
 - [x] support multi-threading